saifhammad505/Employee-Turnover-Prediction-Model/README.md

 Project Description:

-Are you struggling to retain valuable talent in your organization?
 Employee turnover can be a significant challenge for businesses.
 However, with the power of data science and machine learning, we can predict and mitigate employee attrition effectively.

 Project Overview: